 Use a Photo Editing Program

-Another alternative option you could use to sign an image is to use a photo editing program.
+Another option you could use to sign an image is a photo editing program.
 These are applications that allow you to alter images digitally.
 For instance, you can change the size of the image, the contrast, the brightness, and the file format.

-To sign an image, photo editing programs can insert a digital signature into the picture.
-Compared to the other methods in this article, this particular strategy is more tedious and time-consuming.
+Photo editing programs can insert a digital signature into the picture to sign an image.
+This particular strategy is more tedious and time-consuming than the other methods in this article.
 You could save time by simply using digital signature software.

 Advantages of using a photo editing program to sign an image